e-yoshi/DeFiler/README.md

 Then it proceeds to check the consistency of the file.
 In order to do that, it 1-Reads Inode region, 2-creates a file map cache, 3-checks consistency of each file.
 -> This DFS checks consistency for uniquely referenced blocks (No data block is part of two file).
+-> Checks if the fileId has a valid numeber
+-> Checks if the blockIds in the indirect blocks are a valid number -> Checks what are the used blocks in the file.

 The create file method simply creates a file and assings an id to it.
 Destroy file erases the data in the file blocks and in its inode.
 It overwrites